Edit on GitHub

 https://raw.githubusercontent.com/ROBOTIS-GIT/OpenCR/master/arduino/opencr_release/package_opencr_index.json

-10. Select the port connected to the OpenCR from Tools > Port menu.
+9. Select the OpenCR’s USB port from Tools > Port menu.

-12. If firmware upload fails, try uploading the firmware under the recovery mode.
-Below sequence activates the recovery mode of OpenCR and the STATUS led of OpenCR will blink periodically.
+11. If firmware upload fails, try uploading through recovery mode.
+The following sequence activates the recovery mode of OpenCR.
+When in recovery mode, the STATUS led of the OpenCR will blink periodically.

 • Hold down the PUSH SW2 button.